Advection selects pattern in multistable emulsions of active droplets: Results

 To unveil the interplay between diffusion, advection, and reactions, we study a minimal model of an emulsion described by an isothermal fluid comprising two chemical species A and B. We assume incompressibility, so that the system's state is described by only the number concentration $c(\boldsymbol{r},t)$ of species A, which evolves as

-where the left hand side describes the material derivative with velocity field $\boldsymbol{v}$, whereas the right hand side accounts for diffusion with constant mobility $\Lambda$ and a linear reaction with rate $k$ describing the conversion between A and B; the net conversion vanishes at $c=c_0$.
-The diffusive flux is driven by gradients in the exchange chemical potential $\mu = \delta F/\delta c$, which is derived from a free energy~$F$.
-As a model for phase separation, we choose the Ginzburg--Landau form~\cite{weberPhysicsActiveEmulsions2019}
+where the left-hand side describes the material derivative with velocity field $\boldsymbol{v}$, whereas the right-hand side accounts for diffusion with constant mobility $\Lambda$ and a linear reaction with rate $k$ describing the conversion between A and~B. This conversion reaction describes a driven reaction since it is not derived based on thermodynamic principles~\cite{Lefever1995,Kirschbaum2021,zwickerPhysicsDropletRegulation2025}.
+In particular, the activity-dependent reaction equilibrium at $c=c_0$ is distinct from the thermodynamic equilibrium described by the free energy $F$ of the system.
+In contrast, the diffusive flux is driven by gradients in the exchange chemical potential $\mu = \delta F/\delta c$, implying that it biases the system toward the free energy minimum.
+To analyze the interplay of passive diffusion and active reactions, we consider a free energy of the Ginzburg--Landau form~\cite{weberPhysicsActiveEmulsions2019}